Length: 307 feet, 7 inches

 Along with the Cruiser Olympia and Submarine Becuna, the Seaport Museum also maintains a vast collection of historical artifacts and records relating to both vessels.
 The Cruiser Olympia Collection has been inventoried and a collections guide can be found on the Online Resources page of the website.

 The Submarine Becuna collection, which is not currently processed, dates from the 1940s until the 1960s.
 The collection is essentially divided into two parts: the submarine's plans and mechanical operations, and the personal accounts and artifacts of those that served aboard her.
 Accounts and artifacts include correspondence, scrapbooks, photographs, oral histories, biographies and ephemera, like menus, ration cards, invitations, and programs, relating to submariner's time on Submarine Becuna.

-For more information about either historic ships' collection, please contact the Archives & Library.
+For more information about either historic ships' collection, please contact the J. Welles Henderson Archives and Library.
 If you are interested in donating historical artifacts and records to the collections, please contact the Seaport Museum's Chief Curator.